edespino/cloudberry-site/docs/sql-stmts/comment.md

 `COMMENT` stores a comment about a database object.
 Only one comment string is stored for each object, so to modify a comment, issue a new `COMMENT` command for the same object.
 To remove a comment, specify `NULL` in place of the text string.
 Comments are automatically dropped when the object is dropped.

-Cloudberry Database acquires a `SHARE UPDATE EXCLUSIVE` lock on the object to be commented.
+Apache Cloudberry acquires a `SHARE UPDATE EXCLUSIVE` lock on the object to be commented.

 For most kinds of object, only the object's owner can set the comment.
 Roles don't have owners, so the rule for `COMMENT ON ROLE` is that you must be superuser to comment on a superuser role, or have the `CREATEROLE` privilege to comment on non-superuser roles.
 Likewise, access methods don't have owners either; you must be superuser to comment on an access method.
 Of course, a superuser can comment on anything.